arez/arez/docs/at_track.md

 Arez leaves responsibility for running the observer to external code.
 This makes it possible for Arez to be integrated into other frameworks that have their own scheduler.

-The observer [transaction](transactions.md) is read-write by default but the {@api_url: mutation::annotations.Autorun::mutation()} parameter can be used to set the transaction mode to read-only.
+The observer [transaction](transactions.md) is read-only by default but the {@api_url: mutation::annotations.Autorun::mutation()} parameter can be used to set the transaction mode to read-write.
 The author of the tracker observer can also omit one of the pair of annotations if the methods are named appropriately.

 The {@api_url: annotations.Track} annotation is used in libraries such as [React4j](https://react4j.github.io)